MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-close-reopen-delete-cases.md

 ## Upgrade a case to eDiscovery (Premium)

 After working with an existing eDiscovery (Standard) case, you may need the additional case functionality provided with eDiscovery (Premium) cases.
-This may include the need for more robust content searches, collection, and review set functionality.
+This may include the need for more robust collections and review set functionality.

 Before you upgrade a case from eDiscovery (Standard) to eDiscovery (Premium), make sure you review and understand the following:

 - After an eDiscovery (Standard) case is upgraded to eDiscovery (Premium), it can't be reversed to an eDiscovery (Standard) case.
 - Only eDiscovery Administrators can upgrade cases to eDiscovery (Premium).
-You'll need to sign in to the compliance portal with an account with the *eDiscovery Administrators* role.
-- Changes to searched aren't available while the case is upgrading to eDiscovery (Premium).
-Changes to searches are available in the draft collection once the upgrade is completed.
+- Changes to searches aren't available while the case is upgrading to eDiscovery (Premium).
+Once a case is upgraded, searches are available under the **Collections** section in the eDiscovery (Premium) case.
-- Jobs in the eDiscovery (Standard) case are maintained after the upgrade, but the job names will keep the case job names as when they were in eDiscovery (Standard).
-For example....
+- Information for jobs created in the eDiscovery (Standard) case are maintained after the upgrade, however the job names retain the eDiscovery (Standard) case job names.
-- Hold policies for the case are migrated, no holds are removed or recreated in the new eDiscovery (Premium) case.
-This ensures that case data isn't lost or deleted during the upgrade.
+- Holds in the Standard case are maintained in the upgraded Premium case.
+No holds are removed or recreated during the upgrade process.
+This ensures that holds aren't lost or deleted during the upgrade.
-- The search conditions for the eDiscovery (Standard) case are added to a draft collection in the new eDiscovery (Premium) case.
-You'll run the draft collection in the new eDiscovery (Premium) case to collect the latest content.
+- The search conditions from the eDiscovery (Standard) case are copied to a collection in the new eDiscovery (Premium) case.
+You can refresh/rerun the estimates, however this replaces all previous search statistics for the search.

 To upgrade an eDiscovery (Standard) case to eDiscovery (Premium), complete the following steps: